 What needs to be considered when creating a job on the Coople platform?

-Hourly wages below the new National Living Wage rate cannot be selected when creating a new job with shifts on or after 1 April 2023.
+The applicable National Living Wage rates must be strictly adhered to.
+That is why hourly wages below the new NLW rate cannot be selected when creating a job with shifts on or after 1 April 2024.
+The new National Living Wage rates are automatically applied.

 What is the difference between the National Living Wage (minimum) and recommended wages?